-Like PCA, t-SNE is flexible in its accepted input data.
-In all of our data sets, microsatellite or SNP, we developed allele presence-absence data for the t-SNE with gene dosage when possible (ie, for diploid but not polyploid organisms).
-When formatted in this way, both the PCA and t-SNE can be thought of as analyzing allele frequency similarities between individuals in a multidimensional space and seeking to represent those similarities in 2 dimensions.
-Identity-by-stage reads from ANGSD would also be appropriate inputs for t-SNE as well (Citation).
-In fact, researchers have used t-SNE for such varied tasks as visualizing RNA expression levels (Citation), identification of tumor subpopulations from mass spectrometry data (Abdelmoula et al. 2016), visualizing researcher collaborations from non-linear data (van der Maaten and Hinton 2012), quickly visualizing and classifying epileptic seizure events (Birjandtalab et al. 2016), and for online karaoke song suggestions based on user vocal competence (Guan et al. 2017).
-Therefore, analyzing allelic presence-absence data is a natural extension of t-SNE for use in molecular ecology, and we suspect yet more uses than what we describe here.
+Like PCA, t-SNE can work with a wide range of input data types.
+For our analysis, we used allele presence-absence data with gene dosage when possible (i.e., for diploid but not polyploid organisms).
+With this data, both the PCA and t-SNE can be thought of as delineating allele frequency differences between individuals across multiple dimensions in order to represent those similarities in visually.
+We found that IBS calls worked similarly well as input data for t-SNE, as did genotype posterior probabilities when distilled into the expected number of each allele at each loci (Figure S3).
+This is not surprising, given that other studies have used t-SNE for such varied tasks as visualizing RNA expression levels (Muraro et al. 2016), identifying tumor subpopulations from mass spectrometry data (Abdelmoula et al. 2016), visualizing complex researcher collaboration relationships (Van Der Maaten and Hinton 2012), visualizing and classifying epileptic seizure events (Birjandtalab et al. 2016), and to provide online karaoke song suggestions based on user vocal competence (Guan et al. 2017).
+Therefore, analyzing allelic presence-absence data is a natural extension of t-SNE for use in molecular ecology, and we suspect there are many more uses than we describe here.

-Using t-SNE is no more complex than running a PCA for analyzing data, with different software packages available in various languages.
-It is slightly more computationally intense than a PCA, but with handled all of the data sets analyzed in this article under 10 minutes at the most, and in under one minute for most plots on a laptop computer.
+Importantly, using t-SNE is easy to implement in existing work flows. t-SNE requires exactly the same input data and is only slightly more complicated to run than PCA, since it only requires in addition only a handful of user-defined parameters.
+Furthermore, t-SNE should be easily accessible to most researchers, since it is implemented in many different software packages across many programming languages, such as R, Python, and Matlab.
+While it is slightly more computationally intense than a PCA, none of the data presented in this paper took more than 10 minutes to run on a laptop computer, and most took less than a minute.

 Finally, we promote the use of t-SNE not only for data visualization, but also because extensions of the method exist that can explore non-metric relationships and be used to classify data.
-For instance, multiple maps t-SNE weights points differently in different t-SNE plots, revealing similarities between points that would be impossible to show in single plots (van der Maaten et al. 2012).
+For instance, multiple maps t-SNE weights points differently in different t-SNE plots, revealing similarities between points that would be impossible to show in single plots (Van Der Maaten et al. 2012).
 Other researchers have built classifier algorithms to be used in tandem with t-SNE for classifying data points under various conditions of interest (Abdelmoula et al. 2016; Birjandtalab et al. 2016; Guan et al. 2017).
-Such a classifier, such as a k-nearest-neighbor function tailored to population-level data, may provide statistical support for population structure results visualized by t-SNE.
+Some of these, such as a k-nearest-neighbor function tailored to population-level data, could be easily tailored to provide statistical support for population structure results visualized by t-SNE.